c0ppelius/al-folio/_pages/about.md

 | prepend: site.baseurl | prepend: site.url }}">CV</a>.
 For a list of my
 papers, please view the <a href="./publications/">publications</a> page.

-I recently joined the maintainer group for [Mathlib](https://leanprover-community. github.io), the expansive library of mathematics formalized in the [Lean](https://lean-lang.org) programming language.
+I am a member of the maintainer group for [Mathlib](https://leanprover-community. github.io), the expansive library of mathematics formalized in the [Lean](https://lean-lang.org) programming language.
 I always welcome a chat about how formalization, particularly Lean, can make your life better